ShellCode33/CredSLayer/README.md

 It is also able to look for email addresses and credit card numbers.

 **Note:** To prevent false positives and performance issues, tshark (the Wireshark underlying engine) identifies protocols based on port numbers to know which dissector to use on which packets.
 A few protocols however have heuristic analysis to guess the protocol on different ports than the usual ones (such as HTTP).
+See the [limitation chapter](https://shellcode33.github.io/CredSLayer/getting-started/limitations.html) in the documentation.
 To address this issue, CredSLayer has a `--map` parameter, it enables you to map a (range of) port(s) to a specific protocol.
 This way you will be able to sniff credentials going to a specific service on a specific port you are aware of.

 # Install